gimlet-io/gimlet-documentation/src/pages/docs/integrate-with-ci.md

 It will call the Gimlet API and deploy the `gimlet-sample-app` to the `brief-pond` environment.

 ```
-- name: 🍍Deploy with Gimlet
+- name: 🍍 Deploy with Gimlet
   uses: gimlet-io/gimlet-artifact-shipper-action@v0.8.3
   env:
     GIMLET_SERVER: ${{ secrets.GIMLET_SERVER }}